On turbulent relations: The GH metric relation

-\begin{proof} By Zorn's lemma, the family of $\epsilon$-separated subsets of $M$ that contain $S$, ordered by inclusion, has a maximal element.
-It is easily checked that that maximal element is an $\epsilon$-net. \end{proof}
+\begin{proof} By Zorn's lemma, the set of \(\epsilon\)-separated subsets of \(M\) that contain \(S\), ordered by inclusion, has a maximal element.
+It is easily checked that that maximal element is an \(\epsilon\)-net. \end{proof}